 Ireland – Gypsy With A Day Job

-Ireland is one of those destinations where you just can’t go wrong, but it’s one of the best holiday destinations in June.
+Ireland is one of those places where you just can’t go wrong, but it’s one of the best June holiday destinations.
 Most of the chill will be gone, and everything will be luscious green.
 There will be more days of brilliant sunshine, and the summer holidays will not be quite in full swing.
 Crowds will be smaller.

 Driving along the Wild Atlantic Way, skirting the coast in counties Mayo, Galway, Clare and Kerry, could be the trip of a lifetime.
 Standing on the rugged cliffs, digging your toes into the sand of the Blue Flag Beaches, watching the sun set over the Atlantic…even in the warmer weather, you may still get goosebumps.

 Exploring the plethora of castles, relics and ruins, along this incredible route adds a sense of mystery, wonder.
 Chatting with local craftsmen as they work, and fishermen bringing in their catch, uncovers a slower, happier way of life.
 Stopping by a pub for a hearty dinner and a pint with the friendliest locals ever, stirs feelings of being at home.

 As dusk comes, accordions, pipes and fiddles will fill the air, the traditional music making every heart pump, touching every soul.
 You will know there is no better place to be on a warm June evening.